October 1, 2015

 Camas-Washougal Community Chest

-The Camas-Washougal Community Chest launched its fundraising drive Wednesday, October 1, with a goal of raising $75,000 for the 2014/2015 campaign.
-The money raised is used to fund grants to local non-profit organizations that run youth programs, address natural resource conservation or otherwise serve Camas and Washougal residents in need.
+The Camas-Washougal Community Chest launched its fundraising drive Thursday, October 1, with a goal of raising $75,000 for the 2015/2016 campaign.
+The money raised is used to fund grants to local non-profit organizations that serve Camas and Washougal residents in need, run youth programs and address natural resource conservation and education.
 Since 1946 the Community Chest has been all about local people helping local people.

-The CWCC just wrapped up a successful 2013/2014 campaign which saw it fund 17 grants for a total of $82,954.
-Programs and projects funded in 2013/2014 included support of the local food bank run by Inter-Faith Treasure House, support of the family support programs run by the East County Family Resource Center in Washougal, tree plantings and invasive plant removal in the Steigerwald Lake National Wildlife Refuge, Camas and Washougal Principal’s checkbook to help students in need and funding for food and food service supplies for the local Meals on Wheels program.
+The CWCC just wrapped up a successful 2014/2015 campaign which saw it fund 15 grants for a total of $69,375.
+Programs and projects funded in 2014/2015 included support of the local food bank run by Inter-Faith Treasure House, funding for the family support programs run by the East County Family Resource Center in Washougal, tree plantings and invasive plant removal in the Steigerwald Lake National Wildlife Refuge, Camas and Washougal Principal’s checkbook to help students in need and funding for food and food service supplies for the local Meals on Wheels program.

-Based on feedback from some of the 2013/2014 grant recipients, donations to the Community Chest had the following impact in the local area:
+Based on feedback from some of the 2014 and 2015 grant recipients, donations to the Community Chest had the following impact in the local area:

 - 4,900 meals served at the Lost and Found Café

-- 14,500 food boxes filled at the InterFaith Treasure House
+- 5200 families received food boxes at the Inter-Faith Treasure House

-- 1,165 people helped at the East County Family Resource Center in Washougal
+- 400 families helped at the East County Family Resource Center in Washougal

 - 60 swimming scholarships by Camas Parks and Recreation

-Major support for the 2013/2014 fundraising campaign came from Georgia Pacific employees and the Georgia Pacific Foundation.
-Other major donors in 2013/2014 included HP employees and the HP Corporation, Camas School District employees, Pendleton Woolen Mill employees, Waste Connections and Exterior Wood, Inc.
+Major support for the 2014/2015 fundraising campaign came from Georgia Pacific employees and the Georgia Pacific Foundation.
+Other major donors in 2014/2015 included HP employees and the HP Corporation, Camas School District employees, Mary Jane House of Glass, Plexsys Interface Products and AllWeather Wood.

 The CWCC is a registered 501 (c) (3) non-profit organization for federal charitable tax deduction purposes.
-Says CWCC President Dave Pinkernell, “the needs in the local community have never been greater and we hope families and businesses can help the Community Chest support local non-profit organizations that are providing much needed community services”.
+Says CWCC President Dave Pinkernell, “giving to the Community Chest is an easy and efficient way to help people in need in our home town.”